What Size Garage Door Opener Do I Need? A Guide to Horsepower

 4. Close the Door

 It’s a good idea to lower the door after removing your vehicle.
+But can you close a garage door without power?
+Yes, you can!
 Since the door is still disconnected from the opener, heavy winds could slam it to the ground and injure a person or pet nearby.
+Manually lower the door to secure your garage.
 You can raise it manually again when the need arises.

 5. Reconnect the Opener